joannakl/cs102/syllabus.markdown

 If you miss an assessment due to a religious observance, illness, family emergency, or any other reason beyond your control, you need to notify your instructor ahead of time (in case of a planned absence) or as soon as possible (in case of an unplanned emergency absence).
 Trying to excuse/explain the absence two weeks after it happened will not work.

-- To account for any missed  in-class quizzes or polls, recitation activities or a lab assignments, several lowest scores in the participation and progress category will be dropped at the end of the semester.
+- To account for any missed  in-class quizzes or polls, recitation activities or a lab assignments, several (approximately one fourth) lowest scores in the participation and progress category will be dropped at the end of the semester.
+All reasons for missing something in this category are treated in exactly the same way: absence due to illness, religious observance, late registration, oversleeping or ....
 If you miss one of the assessments from this category, you do not need to notify us.

 - If you miss one of the take-home quizzes, the part of the grade based on take-home quizzes will be based on the remaining take-home quizzes.
 You need to notify us about a missed take-home quiz as described above, otherwise the grade for such a quiz will count as zero. <br/>
 If you miss more than one take-home quiz, you need to discuss it with the instructor immediately.
 You will not be excused from more than one quiz for any reason.

-- If you miss the midterm exam, you will need to take an alternative make-up exam shortly after at the time and place chosen by the instructor.
+- If you miss the midterm exam, the final exam will be counted in its place.
 You should contact [cas.deanforstudents@nyu.edu](mailto:cas.deanforstudents@nyu.edu) for verification of the reason for a missed exam.

 - If you miss the final exam, you will receive a grade of _incomplete_ in the course.
-You will need to take an alternative make-up exam during the break between the semesters at the time and place chosen by the instructor.
+You will need to take an alternative make-up exam at the start of the following regular semesters (either spring or fall) at the time and place chosen by the instructor.
 You should contact [cas.deanforstudents@nyu.edu](mailto:cas.deanforstudents@nyu.edu) for verification of the reason for a missed exam.

 - If you miss the due date for one of the programming projects, refer to the section below.